amalik0212/drawer_flutter/README.md

 <h1 align="center">Drawer in Flutter</h1>

 Best ever drawer in flutter to make precious application.
-This flutter app is made just to demonstrate how you we can make an animated drawer that looks beautiful and provides a good user experience as well ❤
+This flutter app is made just to demonstrate how you we can make an animated drawer that looks beautiful, alluring and provides a good user experience as well ❤

 > This idea I had in mind for a long time and I finally made it,now here it is.
 Enjoy 😍